 Sometimes despite best efforts, students are still confused about what subjects to take.
 Here are some general guidelines that will help:

 - Do not drop mathematics or science after grade 10 as this will limit options

 - Engineering usually requires mathematics and physics throughout high school

 - Business streams usually require mathematics at the highest possible level, especially in the UK

 - Most UK colleges require chemistry, mathematics and biology for medicine

 - For architecture, mathematics and physics are usually required, while an art or design-based subject is useful

 - For art and design, an arts-based subject or a related project is preferred.
 Also, you may be required to submit a portfolio, which is university-specific

-If you would like help with board and subject selection or have specific questions about whether you are eligible to apply to a particular university with your choice of subjects, then get in touch with us.
+If you and your child would like help with board and subject selection or have specific questions about eligibility to a particular university with a particular subject mix, then get in touch with us.